 Fortunately, after nearly a month of treatment at the rehabilitation facility – including a supportive wing wrap, painkillers and antibiotics, and housing in a progressively larger series of enclosures to regain his fitness – he was released back to his home territory.

 How you can help

 Luckily, there are easy steps to help birds from window strikes.

 “To help prevent these often fatal incidents, try using WindowAlert™ decals or Feather Friendly® tape,” suggests Dubois.
 “The more coverage the better.
 By doing this simple change, you truly are saving lives,” said Dubois.

 The decals or tape attach to the outside of your window to make glass more visible by reflecting UV light that birds can easily see and humans can’t, glowing like stop lights to warn birds away.

 Along with decals, hanging mylar strips or well-secured strings of beads can also be an effective and visually-pleasing solutions that helps birds avoid glass.
 If a bird happens to hit your window and is injured, it’s important to seek advice of experts rather than trying to provide care yourself.

 “While it definitely feels great to save an animal’s life, do not attempt to give water, food or any other care to the bird,” says Dubois.
 “Birds need specialized care and attention, so calling your local wildlife rehabilitation centre is the best chance for the bird’s survival.”

-Buy window decal alerts to help birds in your neighbourhood, by visiting shop.spca.bc.ca or by purchasing below.
+Buy window decal alerts to help birds in your neighbourhood, by visiting the BC SPCA’s shop website, or purchasing the options below.